fukamachi/mito/README.markdown

 NIL
 ```

+##### Writing Migrations Manually

+Migration files can be added by hand as SQL files and `mito:migrate` can be used on those files to process the migrations.

 ##### Seeing All The Migration Expressions That Can Be Generated

+**Note of Generated Migrations**: `generate-migrations` is meant for simple cases like adding, deleting tables, columns or indices.
+It's not meant to be a perfect all inclusive migration generator.
+Rather, it's usage is meant to be like generating a first draft migration file, which the user should review and potentially edit.

 This function will generate all available migration expressions: